BOAT-1998/NootedRedCopy/README.md

 The AMD Vega iGPU support kext.

-The NootedRed project is Copyright © 2022-2024 ChefKiss.
+The NootedRed project is Copyright © 2022-2025 ChefKiss.
 The NootedRed project is licensed under the `Thou Shalt Not Profit License version 1.5`.
 See `LICENSE`.

-> [!IMPORTANT]
+> [!CAUTION]
-> The only official source for this kext is the releases of the `ChefKissInc/NootedRed` GitHub repository, provided entirely free of charge.
+> Please consider donating via [ko-fi](https://ko-fi.com/chefkiss) or Bitcoin at `bc1qgu56kptepex2csuzl5nhzc4vxuj8c6ggjzhcem`.
 >
-> Old builds are at the same `ChefKissInc/NootedRed` repository, as artefacts of workflow runs (these expire).
->
-> Any other source may include malware, be outdated, etc.
->
-> If you purchased this, demand a refund.
->
-> If you got the kext from an unofficial source and you suspect it is violating the license, please help take it down in order to retain our rights to the project.
+> I need the money to stay alive as I am a person just like you.
+If the Hackintosh projects don't receive funding, I will have to shut them down and shift focus.

-> [!NOTE]
+> [!WARNING]
 > This project is under active research and development; There will be crashes here and there, but is generally smooth.
 >
-> See repository issues and [our site](https://chefkissinc.github.io) for more information.
+> See repository issues and [our site](https://chefkissinc.github.io/applehax/nootedred) for more information.